-A proposal to bring Essex County Council's Highway Rangers under the management of Basildon Council to boost its expanded Pride Team has taken a step forward.
+A proposal to bring Essex County Council's Highway Rangers under the management of Basildon Council to boost its expanded Pride Team is set to take a step forward.

-Basildon's Leisure and Environment Committee approved the recommendation that the proposal to transfer the two-man team will be made at full council pending endorsement by the committee.
+Basildon's Leisure and Environment Committee will meet on Thursday 24 June to consider a recommendation to transfer the two-man team.
+Final approval will go to full council pending endorsement by the committee.

 Chairman of the Leisure and Environment Committee Councillor Craig Rimmer said: "The Highway Rangers carry out a vital role for the borough.
 By bringing them in as an extension of our already extended Pride Team it will maximise the impact they can have and complement the work our teams are already doing to keep the borough clean and tidy."